Deep Bayesian Active Learning for Accelerating Stochastic Simulation: Experiments

-As a real-world experiment, we use a large-scale, spatiotemporal, age-structured epidemic model, LEAM-US, as our stochastic simulator.
-Our goal is to use \ours{} to mimic the internal mechanism of this simulator to accelerate disease modeling and scenario creation.
-As the data is high-dimensional (input dimension 16,264, output dimension 672), we did not include GP or SNL as baselines.
+\textbf{Reaction Diffusion Model.} The reaction-diffusion (RD) system \citep{turing1990chemical} is a spatiotemporal model that simulates how two chemicals might react to each other as they diffuse through a medium together.
+The simulation is based on initial pattern, feed rate ($\theta_0$), removal rate ($\theta_1$) and reaction between two substances.
+We use an RD simulator to generate sequences from 0 to 500 timestamps, sampled every 100 timestamps, resulting into $5$ timestamps for each simulated sequence.
+Every timestamp is a 3D tensor $(2\times32\times32)$ with dimension $0$ corresponds to the two substances in the reaction and dimension $1,2$ are the image representation of the reaction diffusion processes.
+Each sequence is simulated with a unique feed rate $\theta_{0} \in [0.029,0.045]$ and kill rate $\theta_1 \in [0.055,0.062]$ combination.
+There are $200$ uniformly sampled scenarios, corresponding to $(\theta_{0}, \theta_{1})$ combinations.

+We implement STNP to mimic the reaction diffusion simulator with feed rate ($\theta_0$) and kill rate ($\theta_1$) as input.
+The initial state of the reaction is fixed.
+We use multiple convolutional layers with a linear layer to encode the spatial data into latent space.
+We use an LSTM layer to encode the latent spatial data with $\theta_0$, $\theta_1$ to map the input-output pairs to hidden features $z_{1:5}$.
+With $(\theta_{0}, \theta_{1})$, and $z_{1:5}$ sampled from the posterior distribution, we use an LSTM layer and deconvolutional layers to simulate reaction diffusion sequence.
+For each epoch, we randomly select $20\%$ samples as context sequence.

+\textbf{Heat Model.} The model is to predict the spatial solution fields of the Heat equation \cite{olsen2011numerical}.
+The ground-truth data is generated from the standard numerical solver used in \cite{li2020deep}.
+The experiment setting also follows \cite{li2020deep}.
+The examples are generated by solvers running with $32 \times 32$ meshes.
+The corresponding output dimension is $1024$.
+The input consists of three parameters that control the thermal conductivity and the flux rate.

-\textbf{LEAM-US Simulator.} The Local Epidemic and Mobility model (LEAM-US) is a stochastic, spatial, age-structured epidemic model based on a metapopulation approach which divides the US in more than 3,100 subpopulations, each one corresponding to a each US county or statistically equivalent entity.
+\textbf{Local Epidemic and Mobility model.} The Local Epidemic and Mobility model (LEAM-US) is a stochastic, spatial, age-structured epidemic model based on a metapopulation approach which divides the US in more than 3,100 subpopulations, each one corresponding to a each US county or statistically equivalent entity.
 Population size and county-specific age distributions reflect Census' annual resident population estimates for year 2019.
 We consider individuals divided into $10$ age groups.
 Contact mixing patterns are age-dependent and state specific and modeled considering contact matrices that describe the interaction of individuals in different social settings \citep{mistry2020inferring}.
 LEAM-US integrates a human mobility layer, represented as a network, using both short-range (i.e., commuting) and long-range (i.e., flights) mobility data, see more details in Appendix \ref{app:leam_model}.